sri-tus-ie/Non-intrusive_affective_computing/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the Responsible AI Source Code License - see the [LICENSE](LICENSE) file for details